The application for the Doctoral Dissertation Fellowship is currently closed.

 The Graduate School is committed to helping graduate students achieve their academic, professional, and personal goals during their time at the University of Connecticut.
 In support of this goal, The Graduate School invites applicants for the Summer Doctoral Dissertation Fellowship, which is intended to support the successful completion of the dissertation.
 Please review the eligibility criteria for this fellowship carefully before applying.
 This is a one-time $2,000 fellowship.
-If awarded, the funds will be awarded for the Summer term and paid through the Office of the Bursar.
+If awarded, the funds will be awarded in the month of June for the Summer term and paid through the Office of the Bursar.

 - The applicant must be a doctoral student in a program that requires a dissertation.